Marlon Brando: 1970–1979: Career resurgence and acclaim

 Pauline Kael, in The New Yorker review, wrote "The movie breakthrough has finally come.
 Bertolucci and Brando have altered the face of an art form."
 Brando confessed in his autobiography, "To this day I can't say what Last Tango in Paris was about", and added the film "required me to do a lot of emotional arm wrestling with myself, and when it was finished, I decided that I wasn't ever again going to destroy myself emotionally to make a movie".
 In 1973, Brando was devastated by the death of his childhood best friend Wally Cox.
-Brando slept in Cox's pajamas and wrenched his ashes from his widow.
-She was going to sue for their return, but finally said "I think Marlon needs the ashes more than I do."
+Brando wrenched his ashes from his widow, who was going to sue for their return, but finally said, "Marlon needed the ashes more than I did."

-Late 1970s

 In 1976, Brando appeared in The Missouri Breaks with his friend Jack Nicholson.
 The movie also reunited the actor with director Arthur Penn.
 As biographer Stefan Kanfer describes, Penn had difficulty controlling Brando, who seemed intent on going over the top with his border-ruffian-turned-contract-killer Robert E. Lee Clayton: "Marlon made him a cross-dressing psychopath.
 Absent for the first hour of the movie, Clayton enters on horseback, dangling upside down, caparisoned in white buckskin, Littlefeather-style.
 He speaks in an Irish accent for no apparent reason.
 Over the next hour, also for no apparent reason, Clayton assumes the intonation of a British upper-class twit and an elderly frontier woman, complete with a granny dress and matching bonnet.
 Penn, who believed in letting actors do their thing, indulged Marlon all the way."
 Critics were unkind, with The Observer calling Brando's performance "one of the most extravagant displays of grandedamerie since Sarah Bernhardt", while The Sun complained, "Marlon Brando at fifty-two has the sloppy belly of a sixty-two-year-old, the white hair of a seventy-two-year-old, and the lack of discipline of a precocious twelve-year-old."
 However, Kanfer noted: "Even though his late work was met with disapproval, a re-examination shows that often, in the middle of the most pedestrian scene, there would be a sudden, luminous occurrence, a flash of the old Marlon that showed how capable he remained."